KIT-SZS/accessibility-infos/README.md

 - Q: Why is there no server side component/  real database etc

- A: No budget for that , sadly
+ A: No budget for that , sadly , but it proves that a purely client side application is feaseable when dealing with reasonable amounts of data

 - Q: Why not use OpenStreetMap to store some of the data: